acend/kubernetes-basics-training/content/en/docs/deploying-a-container-image/_index.md

 The other variant is to use helper commands.
 These are more straightforward: You don't have to copy a YAML definition from somewhere else and then adapt it.
 However, the result is the same.
 The helper commands just simplify the process of creating the YAML definitions.

-As an example, let's look at creating above deployment, this time using a helper command instead:
+As an example, let's look at creating above deployment, this time using a helper command instead.
+If you already created the Deployment using above YAML definition, you don't have to execute this command:

 ```yaml
 {{% param cliToolName %}} create deployment example-web-go --image={{% param "images.acendAwesomeApp-example-web-go" %}} --namespace <namespace>